maxdata/AgentGPT/platform/README.md

 All environment variables should start with "REWORKD_PLATFORM_" prefix.

-For example if you see in your "reworkd_platform/settings.py" a variable named like `random_parameter`, you should provide the "REWORKD_PLATFORM_RANDOM_PARAMETER" variable to configure the value.
-This behaviour can be changed by overriding `env_prefix` property in `reworkd_platform.settings.Settings.Config`.
+For example if you see in your "backend/settings.py" a variable named like `random_parameter`, you should provide the "REWORKD_PLATFORM_RANDOM_PARAMETER" variable to configure the value.
+This behaviour can be changed by overriding `env_prefix` property in `backend.settings.Settings.Config`.

 An example of .env file: